 For those interested in the underlying technical information…

-We are using ZFS for home, this offers certain benefits including hardware redundancy in the RAID setup, daily snapshots of data (quicker data recovery), snapshot replication to secondary server.
+We are Dell EMC servers for home, this offers certain benefits including hardware redundancy in the disk/server setup, hourly/daily snapshots of data (quicker data recovery), snapshot replication to secondary server.
 Tape backup from secondary server to remote DTU site.

 Scratch is a Distributed file systems utilising BeeGFS connected via an infiniband network to the HPC cluster nodes.